Mercedes-Benz EQV review

 You never get away from the weight and size of the EQV, though.
 But it’s exactly as you would expect it to be – great visibility from a high driving position gives you confidence in traffic, and it’s stable and quiet on the motorway.
 We’ve so far only sampled it with the air suspension that comes on the top Sport Premium Plus model.
 It’s soft and comfortable around town, but you really feel the EQV’s weight at higher speeds with a floaty sensation over crests and compressions.

-The EQV offers Eco, Comfort and Sport drive modes, and there’s quite a difference between the two.
+The EQV offers Eco, Comfort and Sport drive modes, and there’s quite a difference between the three.
 Eco mode encourages slower driving, blunting accelerator response, which makes town driving a bit of a chore.
 Comfort is a good compromise offering better throttle response while Sport is a bit too sharp for our liking.

 What versions are available?